List of awards and nominations received by Usher: President's Volunteer Service Award

 The President's Volunteer Service Award is a civil award bestowed by the President of the United States.
 In 2017, Atlanta Mayor Kasim Reed presented Usher with the Points of Light President's Lifetime Achievement Service Volunteer Award, on behalf of President Barack Obama, for his work with his foundation, Usher's New Look since 1999.

+Primetime Creative Arts Emmy Awards

 PTTOW!

 PTTOW! is an invite-only community and summit for today's most creative and inspiring CEOs, CMOs and Icons, spanning 70 major industries.
 Usher received an Icon award at the 2017 summit.

 Radio Disney Music Awards

 The Radio Disney Music Awards is an annual awards show which is operated and governed by Radio Disney, an American radio network.